 What is Experian?

-Experian is a global information services company that provides data and analytical tools to clients around the world.
+Experian describes itself as a global information services company that provides data and analytical tools to clients around the world.
 According to its website, Experian currently has over 12,000 clients internationally and aims to help individuals with their finances and to access financial services.
 It is one of the three biggest credit reporting bodies in Australia, along with Equifax and Illion.

 Experian credit reports and scores

 One of the financial services that Experian provides is a free credit report.
-This includes information such as your credit history, the credit accounts you hold and your Experian credit score.
+This report includes information such as your credit history, the credit accounts you hold and your Experian credit score, Experian states.

-When you apply for a credit product such as a home loan, a credit card or a personal loan, the lender will generally use your credit score is used to help the lender decide whether you are a reliable person to lend money to.
+When you apply for a credit product such as a home loan, a credit card or a personal loan, the lender will generally use your credit score to help it decide whether you are a reliable person to lend money to.
 According to Experian’s website, an Experian credit score is a representation of how a credit provider may see the information on your credit history report.
-Your credit score is not fixed, however – it can go up and down over time – and it is only a portion of what is considered when a credit application is assessed.
+Your credit score is not fixed, however – it can go up and down over time – and it is only one factor lenders consider when assessing a credit application.

-There are two ways you can receive your Experian credit report – by email or by post.
+Ordinarily, there are two ways you can receive your Experian credit report – by email or by post.
 However, due to the COVID-19 pandemic, Experian’s post channel for ordering a credit report is “currently unavailable until further notice.”
 Experian advises that you can still request a report by email, or you can call it if you prefer during its business hours.
-Either way, Experian says you’ll need to provide a completed copy of a Experian Credit Report Request Form, proof of identity and a contact number.
+Either way, Experian says you’ll need to provide a completed copy of an Experian Credit Report Request Form, proof of your identity and address, and a contact number.
 You can fill the form out online via Experian’s website if you choose to order your report via email.
 Once you’ve submitted your order, Experian says you’ll receive your credit report within 10 working days.

 What is a good Experian credit score?

 Experian rates credit scores on the following scale, from 0 to 1,000: